Teach your child tips to take good care of his teeth

 The toothbrush section of a supermarket or a pharmacy is a confusing place.
 There are so many different types of toothbrushes available, how do you choose the right one?

-Change toothbrushes every 3-4 months, or when they become frayed.
-Worn-out toothbrushes do not clean the teeth well, and may injure the gums.
+Change toothbrushes every 3-4 months or when they become frayed.
+Worn-out toothbrushes do not clean the teeth well and may injure the gums.

-Paediatric Dentistry: Child’s First Encounter
+Related: Paediatric Dentistry: Child’s First Encounter

 First, the dentist will discuss oral hygiene and dietary habits with you to ensure that you are doing the right thing for your child at home.

-The dentist will check your child’s teeth and gums to look out for things like decay, and whether the gums are healthy.
+The dentist will check your child's teeth and gums to look out for things like decay, and whether the gums are healthy.
 Bleeding gums are a sign of gum disease.
+The dentist will also check the number of teeth to ensure your child’s dental development is on track.

 The dentist will also look at your child’s facial bones, cheeks, tongue, and palate to see if there are any unusual swellings.
 If there are any problems, or if your child requires further treatment, he will discuss follow-up options with you after the examination.